JesseKozeluh/PowerShell/Exchange/Clean Mailbox Permissions/README.md

 This PowerShell script performs the following actions:

 - Two versions, one written for Exchange Server 2019 and the other for Exchange Online
+- Written for shared mailboxes, but can be used for user mailboxes (doesn't handle Send-On-Behalf perms)
-- Prompts for a shared mailbox email address
+- Prompts for a mailbox email address
 - Retrieves the mailbox’s Distinguished Name
 - Audits **Send-As** permissions via `Get-ADPermission`
 - Audits **Full Access** permissions via `Get-MailboxPermission`